MicrosoftDocs/winrt-api/windows.applicationmodel.calls/voipcallcoordinator_reservecallresourcesasync_606497988.md

 The result of the reservation action.

 ## -examples
-You should call **ReserveCallResourcesAsync** only once.
-Calling it a subsequent time results in an exception with an HRESULT of -2147024713 (0x800700b7), as shown in the code example.
+You should call **ReserveCallResourcesAsync** only once for each call.
+Calling it a subsequent time for a new call while another call already exists results in an exception with an HRESULT of -2147024713 (0x800700b7), as shown in the code example.

 ```csharp
 ...